rennydayo/ucsb-cs24-w18.github.io/_lab/lab02.md

 You must accomplish the following to earn full credit [50 total points] for this lab:

 * [50 points] buggyGPA.cpp is saved, it has your name(s) in a comment at the top, and it compiles and executes properly.
 Moreover, you can tell the TA where the error happens in buggyGPA.cpp, and can demonstrate how to use make.
-And lastly, you each filled out the survey in Step 0.

 * [20 pts] correct program turned in via submit

-Deadline for after-lab submission: tonight at 11:59pm.

-* [-0 to -2 points, at the TA's discretion] The student arrived on time to their lab session, and worked diligently on CS24-related material until dismissed.